Emory-HITI/Niffler/README.md

 ```
 $ git checkout dev
 ```
-Finally, run the installation script.
+Finally, run the installation script for a quick installation of dependencies.

 ```
 $ sh install.sh
 ```

+This script is written for Centos.
+If you are using another operating system, please go through the script and make necessary changes as the script is easy to follow.

-Please refer to each module's individual README for additional instructions on deploying and using Niffler for each of its modules.
+Please refer to each module's individual README for additional instructions on configuring, deploying, and using Niffler for each of its modules.